 Today I'd like to talk to you about a man who overcame great adversity to become the President of the United States.
 During his time in office he faced increasing opposition from conservative voices in government, as well as some dissension among his own party, all while being thrust into a war he didn't want.
 As an attention getter, this may not be bad, but what it doesn't do is reveal the topic.
 The speaker at this point might assume the audience has clearly figured out who this speech is about and moved on.
-Unfortunately, the above passage could refer to either Abraham Lincoln or Barack Obama, and members of the audience might either be confused or disappointed when they figure out the speech isn't covering what they thought it was.
+Unfortunately, the above passage could refer to either Abraham Lincoln, Barack Obama, or even another president.
+Members of the audience might either be confused or disappointed when they figure out the speech isn't about what they thought it was.